LR006 - Show images buried in stacks when using LR Filters

 In the Create Smart Collection dialog box, name the collection something like “All Photos”.
 Leave everything else the same (Rating >= no stars).
 Then press the “Create button” at the bottom right.

 Step 2 – Lock your filter bar.
 This is a convenience step so is optional.
-If you lock the filter bar, when you change sources (e.g. select a different folder) your filters stay in place.
+If you lock the filter bar, when you change sources (e.g. select a different folder or collection) your filters stay in place.
 If you leave the filter bar unlocked then each time you change a source it clears the filters.
 To lock the filters bar, just click the pad lock into its closed position as shown below.